Description

 Applying this definition to our asset in some examples:

-• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum time in days below previous high water mark of 396 days of Verisk Analytics is lower, thus better.
+• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum time in days below previous high water mark of 396 days of Verisk Analytics is smaller, thus better.

 AveDuration: